jonseymour/node-cmd/README.md

 It is expected that commands may be passed along a chain of handlers.
 However, it is not true that every handler along the instance will see exactly the same command instance.
-For example, when nested command handlers are used, the handlers at different nesting level will see command objects that have different implementations of the parsed() and unparsed() functions.
+For example, when nested command handlers are used, the handlers at different nesting level will see command objects that have different implementations of the shifted() and unshifted() functions.

 Handlers that need to share state may use the command's shared() function to obtain a reference to the command's shared state object.
 It is up to handlers to choose an appropriate strategy